 In this work, first calculate the swarm parameters of CO2 and O2 by considering the Boltzmann two-term approximation equation.
 CO2/O2 mixtures are selected as the study object in this work [19].
 The swarm parameters include electron mean energy, diffusion coefficient, electron mobility, reduced ionization and attachment coefficient and electron energy distribution function.
-The purpose of swarm parameters calculation is to understand the streamer initiation and propagation by relating the swarm parameters with streamer discharge initiation and propagation.
-The main focus of this paper is to understand the positive and negative streamer discharge behaviour under different parameters, such as time span, applied voltage, pressure, electrode radii, electrode distance and streamer velocity.
-The behaviour of streamer formation in negative and positive streamer discharge has discussed in detail in this research.
-This includes the influence of charged particles, including ions and electrons, and the streamer head formation during the propagation.
-The change of the streamer formation on the head is also analyzed and discussed in detail.
+The purpose of swarm parameters calculation is to understand the streamer initiation and propagation by relating the swarm parameters with streamer discharge initiation and propagation